 Once there, I explored this bizarrely empty upper level, and discovered that you can get to this level from the casino, using a nondescript staircase next to Flirt.
 You’d never know by looking at it, and clearly the guy who gave me directions didn’t know.

 Nice poker rooms are the trend in Vegas; I guess secret, back-room poker is supposed to one-up the trend.
 This one-upping is a recurring theme at Revel.
 Vegas casinos are restricting smoking to designated areas; at Revel, you can’t smoke anywhere in the building.
 Vegas casinos are getting bigger; at Revel, to get to the hotel lobby, you go up three giant escalators to the eleventh floor and then walk down a long corridor where you can barely see to the other end.
-(Or just park on the eleventh floor and go straight there.)
+(Or just park on the eleventh floor of the garage and go straight there (pro tip).)

 And then there’s the Vegas trend of having dancers in the casino.
 This is cool.
 It adds a little mystery and excitement to the experience.
 Revel wanted to one-up this trend, too, but unfortunately it was designed by someone who knows as much about cool as Mitt Romney knows about the middle class.